ChrisDienes/myRdocs/README.md

 ## Usage

 **R markdown template:** Create a new R markdown file inside of RStudio by going to _File > New File > R Markdown... > From Template_ and then select either _myRdocs stater template (HTML)_ or _myRdocs material design (HTML)_ from the template options.
-Once the template file opens, click the RStudio `knitr` button to render the template document.
+Once the template file opens, click the RStudio `knit` button to render the template document.

 **Latex Report template:** Set the desired working directory and run:
 ```r